The Benefits of Cycling For Runners: How To Use Your Bike To Run Better

 Incorporating cycling as a recovery day during or after a hard training cycle can be used as a way to flush out the legs and reduce soreness while still getting a good cardiovascular training effect at the same time.

-Injured runners who cannot tolerate the impact of running but still feel fine cycling, can use this as a tool to maintain some level of fitness and cardiovascular health while recovering.”
+Injured runners who cannot tolerate the impact of running but still feel fine cycling can use this as a tool to maintain some level of fitness and cardiovascular health while recovering.”

-As you can see, recovery and cross-training are the two major benefits of cycling for runners, but those advantages run even deeper.
+Recovery and cross-training are the two major benefits of cycling for runners, but those advantages run even deeper.

-Recovery
+Active Recovery

-• Cycling aids recovery by increasing the blood flow to your calves, glutes, hamstrings, and quads – all the muscles you need for running.
+• Cycling aids recovery by increasing blood flow to your calves, glutes, hamstrings, and quads – all the muscles you need for running.

 does biking help running